-Meeting targets for reductions in greenhouse gas emissions will require community support and action, political leadership and innovation.
-Without such leadership and innovation, there is a risk that the City may not continue to make necessary progress in meeting these goals.
+Meeting targets for reductions in greenhouse gas emissions will require political consensus and technology innovation.
+Without such consensus and innovation, there is a risk that the City may not continue to make necessary progress in meeting these goals.
 Seattle can, and should, be in the forefront of developing new economic opportunities in industrial sectors that can positively affect greenhouse gas reduction.